sam-hajj/delamain-test/docs/architecture.md

 2023-12-01T15:03:15 - PROJECT_SHIFT - chore: Experiment with react in architecture.md
 2023-12-07T12:45:32 - PROJECT_SHIFT - chore: Experiment with numpy in architecture.md
 2023-12-08T13:12:52 - PROJECT_SHIFT - chore: Experiment with numpy in architecture.md
+2023-12-09T10:19:37 - PROJECT_SHIFT - refactor: Adapt product for new requirements in architecture.md